Corey Seager Preview, Player Props: Rangers vs. Twins

 Twins Pitching Rankings

-- In his last outing on Saturday against the Pittsburgh Pirates, the righty went 6 2/3 innings, allowing four earned runs while surrendering four hits.
+- His last appearance came on Wednesday, Aug.
+2 against the St. Louis Cardinals, when the right-hander went four innings, surrendering seven earned runs while allowing nine hits.

+- The 27-year-old has amassed a 4.43 ERA and 10.9 strikeouts per nine innings in 22 games this season, while allowing a batting average of .242 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.